VNDB.org API v2 (Kana)

 sex

 Possibly null, otherwise an array of two strings: the character’s apparent (non-spoiler) sex and the character’s real (spoiler) sex.
-Possible values are null, "m", "f" or "b" (meaning “both”).
+Possible values are null, "m", "f", "b" (meaning “both”) or "n" (sexless).

 vns